ilkerinam-ctrl/constant-rank-quadratic-twists/README.md

 This repository provides computational data and Magma scripts for studying quadratic twists of elliptic curves arising from Frey’s table.

-The main goal is to identify squarefree integers ( d ) such that the quadratic twists ( E^{(d)} ) have analytic rank one, and to investigate their distribution within residue classes modulo ( 4N ).
+The main goal is to identify squarefree integers `d` such that the quadratic twists `E^(d)` have analytic rank one, and to investigate their distribution within residue classes modulo `4N`.
 ---

 ## Repository Structure